 “Food as medicine is the missing tool in our toolbox of healthcare,” agrees Dr. William Li, CEO of the Angiogenesis Foundation, a nonprofit that uses blood vessel-based science for health treatments and disease prevention.
 “Imagine if patients knew they could not only get prescriptions but also evidence-based suggestions for the food they should eat to control their health.”

 Li sees great potential in federal guidelines moving beyond supplementing missing nutrients and now adding “precision nutrition and precision nutrition education tailored to the community” to change the arc of disease.
 But he and other panelists insisted that changing societal behavior will require more than a study or the release of new nutritional guidelines. “[We must] raise the level of literacy when it comes to food as health,” Li said.

 To do this, some strategic options may include potential legislation to strengthen the Supplemental Nutrition Assistance Program (SNAP) so that families in need can purchase healthy food and to provide coverage for medically tailored meals in Medicare.
 Looking several steps further, some advocates suggest the creation of a new Office of the National Director of Food and Nutrition at a new federal department, the National Institute of Nutrition.

 In The News

 This article is by Emma Bryce and was originally published by Anthropocene magazine.
-From conch-shaped pasta shells and the jaunty...
+What is the role of fish in a sustainable food...
 Read More